ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/topics/structure.md

 }
 ```

-Due to this, it is probably a good idea to not allow tensor to change rank, except by creating a new Tensor, similar to rehaphing a vector into a matrix.
+Due to this, it is probably a good idea to not allow tensor to change rank, except by creating a new MultiArray, similar to rehaphing a vector into a matrix.